-Do recent cases or settlements suggest any changes in merger enforcement priorities in your jurisdiction?
+3 Do recent cases or settlements suggest any changes in merger enforcement priorities in your jurisdiction?

 Generally, the Authority pays special attention to those transactions in sectors where infringements of competition are frequently observed and the concentration level is high.
-Concentrations that concern strategic sectors such as automotive, construction, telecommunications and energy, etc, receive particular attention.
-As stated above, the consolidated statistics regarding merger cases in 2021 show that transactions in the chemical and mining sector took the lead with 37 notifications, followed by the information technologies and platform services sector with 32 notifications.
+Concentrations that concern strategic sectors such as automotive, construction, telecommunications, energy, etc, are on the front.
+As stated above, the consolidated statistics regarding merger cases in 2022 show that the transactions in the chemical and mining sector took the lead with 36 notifications, followed by the information technologies and platform services sector with 30 notifications.
 The sector reports published annually by the Authority also indicate trends.
-The latest three sector reports concerned e-marketplaces, fresh vegetables and fruit, and financial technology in payment services.
+The last three sector reports concerned e-marketplaces, fresh vegetables and fruit and financial technology in payment services.

-Further, as noted above, the Amendment Communiqué introduced a threshold exemption for the undertakings that are active in or with assets relating to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies.
+Further, as noted above, the Amendment Communiqué introduced a threshold exemption for the undertakings active in or assets related to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies.
+To that end, it would be prudent to anticipate that the Authority will scrutinise notifications of transactions in any one of the sectors noted above.